harrycresswell/harry/content/writing/23-01-26-newsletters-via-rss/index.md

 Next, paste the URL provided into your RSS reader, so you can subscribe to the Atom feed.
 That URL will look something like this: https://kill-the-newsletter.com/feeds/k05ft3le3bra9ac7.xml.

 As a little extra step, I decided to set up a Notion table to keep a record of each newsletter I’ve subscribed to.
 For each entry in the table I record the name of the newsletter, the email address I subscribed with and Atom feed URL, for reference.
-Now I easily unsubscribe or remove the feed from my RSS reader.
+Now I can easily unsubscribe or remove the feed from my RSS reader.

 ## Doing it yourself